DavinciDreams/Thales/README.md

 # Thales
-Thales is a cognitive agent.
+Thales is an open source cognitive agent.

 ## Getting Started
 Clone the repo